How to Grow Peppers in Containers

 Step #5 Positioning

-Place the plant into the center of the pot and add more of the organic potting mix until securing the plant in place.
+Place the plant in the center of the pot and add more potting mix around the base.
 Using your hands, press down lightly around the base of the pepper plant to secure it into place.

 Don’t worry if the soil covers a few of the small lower leaves; this will not hurt the plant at all.